JIceberg/JaxOS/README.md

-# rust-os
+# JaxOS, Rust v1.0
-A kernel built from Rust for a small operating system
+A kernel built from Rust for a small operating system.